3. API: AqQueue Class

 payload

-A Buffer or DbObject containing the payload of the message, depending on the value of queue.payloadType.
+The payload of the message, depending on the value of aqQueue.payloadType.
 Note that enqueued Strings are returned as UTF-8 encoded Buffers.

 priority